edamla/mediterraneanagency/_books/2021-09-01-the-secrets-to-keep-the-marriage-alive.md

-This book is a reference book prepared for spouses who experience monotony in their family life, who cannot get out of some deadlocks over time, or who experience uneasiness due to differ- ent reasons.
+This book is a reference book prepared for spouses who experience monotony in their family life, who cannot get out of some deadlocks over time, or who experience uneasiness due to different reasons.
 In addition, it is a must-see for those who want to get married, those who seek peace in marriage, and those who are considering divorce.
 <!--more-->